ziedsayadi1992/PyramidWithReadline/README.md

 A pyramid will be created using the user input , and the output can be seen only in console

-Have fun creating seeing your number transform into a nice looking pyramid :D !!!
+Have fun seeing your number transform into a nice looking pyramid :D !!!